-Administrative expenses for the three months ended September 30, 2021 amounted to \$442,725 (cumulative of \$1,020,474 for 2021) compared to \$402,288 for the same period in 2020 (cumulative of
+Administrative expenses for the year ended December 31, 2021 amounted to \$2,945,968 (\$1,315,747 for 2020) for a net increase of approximately \$1,630,000.

-\$1,236,773 for 2020) for a net increase of approximately \$40,000 to date in 2021 (compared to a cumulative decrease of \$216,000 for the comparable period in 2020).
 The following discusses variances in the main components of the administrative expenses:

-- Decreased salaries and benefits of \$164,000 (cumulative decrease of \$162,000) in 2021 compared to the same period in 2020.
-Increased directors' fees of \$1,000 (cumulative increase of \$1,000) compared to the same periods in 2020; - Professional and consultants' fees increased by \$256,000 (cumulative increase of \$285,000) compared to the same periods in 2020.
-Increased professional and consultants' fees resulted from increased activities including those relating to conversion of debentures to equity in the first quarter, issuances of new debentures in the third quarter, amendments to the Articles and various business initiatives relating to transportation systems and utilities; and - Corporate expenses decreased by \$53,000 in the third quarter of 2021 (cumulative decrease of \$340,000) compared to the same periods in 2020 which included an increase in filing fees and investor relations fees of \$18,000 (cumulative increase of \$12,000), and increased travel and promotional costs of \$6,000 (cumulative increase of \$8,000) which were offset by decreased overheads of \$77,000 (cumulative decrease of \$360,000) resulting from continuing cost-cutting measures including reducing office rental costs.
+- Salaries and benefits decreased by \$204,000, due to a reallocation to exploration and evaluation projects, and directors' fees and insurance increased by \$9,000 in 2021 compared to 2020, mainly due to an increase in the number of directors and a slight increase in insurance costs.
+The expenses in 2021 include significant amounts that were satisfied by non-cash payments to employees and directors through convertible debentures issued in October 2021; - Professional and consultants' fees increased by \$1,851,000 compared to 2020.
+Increased professional and consultants' fees resulted from increased activities including those relating to conversion of debentures to equity in the first quarter, issuances of new debentures in the third and fourth quarters, amendments to the Articles and various business initiatives relating to transportation systems and utilities.
+The expenses in 2021 include significant amounts that were satisfied by non-cash payments to employees and directors through convertible debentures issued in October 2021; and - Corporate expenses decreased by \$26,000 in 2021 compared to 2020 which included a decrease of \$1,000 in filing fees, an increase in investor relations fees of \$60,000, increased travel and promotional costs of \$13,000 and decreased overheads of \$98,000 resulting from continuing costcutting measures including reducing office rental costs.